 Determination of applicability: When damage occurs on the roof, or there are signs of a leak, the contractor may sometimes determine the applicability of whether the type of damage should be included under warranty.

-Extended warranty: Homeowners can sometimes have an opportunity to purchase an extended warranty which extends their existing warranty coverage.
+Extended warranty: Homeowners can sometimes have an opportunity to purchase an extended warranty that extends their existing warranty coverage.
 They are sometimes worth it depending on the length of the warranties offered or how long you plan to own your home.

 Lifetime: A lifetime warranty means the coverage lasts for as long as you own your home/roof.
 It does not mean your life or the life of your roof.